 This notice includes important information about the funding status of your multiemployer pension plan (the "Plan").
 It also includes general information about the benefit payments guaranteed by the Pension Benefit Guaranty Corporation ("PBGC"), a federal insurance agency.
-All traditional pension plans, called "defined benefit pension plans," are required by federal law to provide this notice every year, regardless of their funding status.
+All traditional pension plans (called "defined benefit pension plans") must provide this notice every year regardless of their funding status.
 This notice does not mean that the Plan is terminating.
 It is provided for informational purposes, and you are not required to respond in any way.
-This notice is for the plan year beginning January 1, 2022, and ending December 31, 2022 ("Plan Year").
+This notice is required by federal law.
+This notice is for the plan year beginning January 1, 2024, and ending December 31, 2024 ("Plan Year").